m-ccool/github-activity-feed-plugin/README.md

 ## GitHub Activity Feed Plugin Example
-Github Activity feed Plug-in - Simple Snippet ( .html, .js)

-===
+This project shows how to integrate a **GitHub activity feed** into any HTML website using a simple JavaScript plugin.

+---
+### ✨ Features
+   -   📡   Pulls recent activity from your GitHub profile
+   -   🎨   Uses **Octicons** for pretty icons
+   -   🧩   Powered by **Mustache.js** for templating
+   -   💻   Simple copy-paste integration into any HTML site

 ### 🚀 How It Works
 1. Load required dependencies:
    -   (*)   This plugin often required the Mustache templating library and Octicons for icons.

 2. Javascript Snippet:

      ```